 Early childhood education services are provided by a mix of public, private, and not-for-profit providers, and most centres are government funded or government subsidised.
-In September 2018, 12,853 approved childcare services operated in Australia, under the National Quality Framework (NQF), caring for just over 1.3 million children (around 68% of all Australian children aged 0-5 years).128 A further 342,000 children aged four or five are enrolled in a technology and the rising demand for joint and shared use from communities.
+In September 2018, 12,853 approved childcare services operated in Australia, under the National Quality Framework (NQF), caring for just over 1.3 million children (around 68% of all Australian children aged 0-5 years).
+A further 342,000 children aged four or five are enrolled in a preschool program, while some children also attend state-regulated services outside of the NQF, such as occasional care.
+Demand for early childhood education is expected to increase as Australia's population grows.
+By 2034, children aged five years and under will make up 14.7% of Australia's total population, requiring a potential additional 35,000 childcare centres, at current average ratios.